sap-tutorials/Tutorials/tutorials/hana-cloud-cap-add-authentication/hana-cloud-cap-add-authentication.md

     This means your security setup is working.
 Accessing the CAP service directly will always produce an error now as there is no authentication token present.
 We need to run via the Application Router to generate and forward the authentication token.

 1. Without stopping the CAP service, open a second terminal.
-In this terminal run `cds bind --exec -- npm start --prefix app` to start the Application Router but using the `cds bind` command to inject all the `UAA` configuration into the Application Router automatically and securely as well.
+In this terminal run `cds bind --exec -- npm start --prefix app/router` to start the Application Router but using the `cds bind` command to inject all the `UAA` configuration into the Application Router automatically and securely as well.

     ![Run Application Router](run_app_router.png)